jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 # Backing up Jamulus

 {% include_relative Include-Backing-Up.md %}
+* You can save and load different mixer settings using [Load/Save Mixer Channels Setup](Software-Manual#file--loadsave-mixer-channels-setup) and store those files wherever you want.

 **Note for macOS users:** As of Jamulus 3.8.1, we have a signed installer.
 This will store the settings in  `$HOME/Library/Containers/io.jamulus.Jamulus/Data/.config/Jamulus/`